dojo/docs/loader/amd.rst

   * Multiple platform support: By default, the Dojo loader includes configurations for the browser, `node.js
     <http://nodejs.org>`_, and `Rhino <http://www.mozilla.org/rhino/>`_.
 Environment-specific configuration files are
-    typically less than 100 lines of code and can be easily written to extend Dojo support to other JavaScript environments (see :ref:`Non-browser Environments`).
+    typically less than 100 lines of code and can be easily written to extend Dojo support to other JavaScript environments (see `Non-browser Environments`_).

-  * :ref:`has.js` API: The Dojo loader implements the has.js API, and uses that API to bracket several loader features.
+  * `has.js <http://github.com/phiggins42/has.js>`_ API: The Dojo loader implements the has.js API, and uses that API to bracket several loader features.
 In conjunction with the Dojo build system, this allows for loader code to be reduced to about 3K (minimized and gzipped).
 This makes the Dojo loader the smallest fully-compatible AMD loader currently available.